 If you missed the first installment of my three-part series on efficient giving strategies, you can read it here: Part 1.

-Once you are up-to-speed, keeping reading here to learn about an absolute home run of a giving strategy for those who have an IRA and are at least 70 ½ years old.
+Once you are up-to-speed, keep reading here to learn about an absolute home run of a giving strategy for those who have an IRA and are at least 70 ½ years old.

 As mentioned in Part 1 of this series, recent tax reform is going to significantly reduce the number of people that itemize their tax deductions.
 This means that many people who donate money to qualified charities will no longer be able to recognize the tax benefit of their gift.
 If you fall into this camp, have an IRA, and are at least age 70.5, then you should consider the advantages of a Qualified Charitable Distribution (QCD).